JovRiver/Senior_Seminar_EMS_Project/README.md

-# Senior_Seminar_EMS_Project
+# Software_Engineering_EMS_Project

-Our project for senior seminar.
+Our project for Software Engineering.
 In this project, we worked in a group to create a simplistic representation of an electronic medical service.
 This application contains a login screen and four views.